mollsisa/mollsisa/README.md

 ## I'm a FullStack Developer and Tech enthusiastic!
 - 🥈 WorldSkills Medalist IT Software Solutions for Business 2022
 - 📚 I'm a 1st Year student at UTFPR
-- 💻 I've been into tech universe since birth, but only in 2020 I really started studying it at college
+- 💻 I've been into tech universe since birth, but only in 2020 I had the opportunity to really started studying about it!
-- 🎸 Fun Fact: I really love playing the guitar and cello!
-So I might start a cover channel
+- 🎸 Fun Fact: I really love playing the guitar and the cello!

 ### Connect with me:
 [![My Skills](https://skillicons.dev/icons?i=linkedin)](https://br.linkedin.com/in/melissa-moll-62318b18b)